ibm-cloud-docs/schematics/data-security.md

 ## Where is my information stored?
 {: #pi-location}

 By default, all information that is stored in {{site.data.keyword.bpshort}} is encrypted in transit and at rest.
 To make your data highly available, all data is stored in one location and replicated to another location in the same geography.
-Make sure that your data can be stored in these locations before you start using {{site.data.keyword.bpshort}}.
+Make sure that your data can be stored in these locations before you start {{site.data.keyword.bpshort}}.

 |Geography/ location| API endpoint|Data is stored in|Data is replicated to|
 |------------|----------------|------|--------|